GV-Shriya/Weather-App/README.md

 Displays the temperature data in celcius scale and the city name upon entering a city name

-Uses OpenWeather API

-Works for Android and Web
+Uses OpenWeather API and Works for Android and Web

 A brief animation or presence of progress indicator exists between different queries

+You can find the APK file (app-release.apk) in the main branch of this repository

+The master branch contains the files of the project which can be downloaded or cloned to run on your system

 Desktop Layout: